Vietnam & Cambodia Real Food Adventure

 Itinerary

 • 1 - Hanoi Xin chao!
 Welcome to Vietnam.
-Your adventure begins in the country's capital of Hanoi.
-You'll meet your group and leader for an important welcome meeting at 6 pm and then head out for your first introduction to Vietnam's lively culinary scene.
-Your leader will take you to a local restaurant for your first group dinner this evening where you might like to take the chance to sink your teeth into bun cha, a grilled pork and noodle dish that's loved in Hanoi.
+Your adventure begins in the country's capital - Hanoi.
+If you arrive early, maybe grab an iconic coffee - typically served with condensed milk, or for the more adventurous, egg!
+You'll meet your group and leader for an important welcome meeting at 5 pm, then head out for your first introduction to Vietnam's lively culinary scene.
+Your leader will take you on a street food tour around the streets, as the sun goes down and the city comes alive at night.
+You might sink your teeth into bun cha (a grilled pork and noodle dish that's loved in Hanoi) or try some banh cuon (steamed rice paper rolls) and lau (Vietnamese hot pot).

-• 5 - Hue Welcome to Hue.
-This city is Vietnam's former royal capital, and its cuisine is considered by many Vietnamese as the best in the country.
-The food is influenced by its imperial heritage (small dishes and a focus on aesthetic presentation) and its strong Buddhist heritage, reflected in the high proportion of vegetarian restaurants in the area.
+• 4 - Hue Arrive in Hue this morning - Vietnam's former royal capital, where the cuisine is considered by many as the best in the country.
+The food is influenced by its imperial heritage (small dishes and a focus on aesthetic presentation) and its strong Buddhist heritage, reflected in the high proportion of vegetarian restaurants.
 After leaving your luggage at your hotel, embark on a tour of the city's imperial monuments from the back of a motorbike.
 Stop past Thien Mu Pagoda, an active Buddhist monastery since 1601, where you'll see a car that belonged to one of the self-immolating monks of the 1963 protests.
 After some time exploring, it's time to eat!
-You'll enjoy a plant-based Buddhist meal specially prepared for you by a chef who is the descendant of the royal family, in the garden of their beautiful family home.
-After a delightful meal, you'll finish your day of sightseeing with a visit to the royal tomb of Emperor Tu Duc.
-Then, the evening is free for your own food adventure.
-Perhaps ask your leader for the best place to try imperial street specialties like banh hue (rice flour cakes stuffed with shrimp, pork and spices).
+You'll enjoy a plant-based Buddhist meal specially prepared for you by a chef who is a descendant of the royal family, in the garden of their family home.
+After, visit the royal tomb of Emperor Tu Duc, then visit the Imperial Citadel, which includes the Forbidden Purple City.

-• 6 - Hoi An After a local breakfast of bun bo hue - a spiced beef noodle soup - it's time to visit the Imperial Citadel, which includes the Forbidden Purple City.
 The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric, and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
+Tonight, maybe ask your leader for the best place to try imperial street specialties like banh hue (rice flour cakes stuffed with shrimp, pork and spices).

-Head south by bus through coastal rice paddies and traverse the mountainous Hai Van Pass to Hoi An.
-This beautifully restored city retains the feel of centuries past, making it the sort of place that grows on you the more you explore it.
+• 5 - Hoi An After a local breakfast of bun bo hue (a spiced beef noodle soup), you'll go to a local coffee house where three generations of Hue locals are living together.
+Admire the traditional house and gardens before meeting your host, Mr Khoa.
+Learn about his passion for coffee with a demonstration of how to make Hue's traditional salt coffee, from the bean roasting process to the secret ingredients.
+Maybe even have a go at making it yourself!
+After, head south by bus through coastal rice paddies and the mountainous Hai Van Pass to Hoi An.
+This beautifully restored city retains the feel of centuries past, making it the sort of place that grows on you the more you explore.
 After some time to settle into your hotel, you'll make your way to a special beachside restaurant for a seafood hotpot dinner with your group.
-This is a particularly popular meal amongst the locals in Hoi An - dig in!
+This is a particularly popular meal amongst the locals in Hoi An!

-• 9 - Ho Chi Minh City Take a short flight to Ho Chi Minh City, then join a guided tour to get a feel for the city's frenetic, fascinating blend of old and new, East and West.
-You will notice a strong French influence in Ho Chi Minh City, which means excellent coffee and baguettes - lucky for you, you'll get a taste for their delicious iced-coffee and pork belly banh mi at lunch today.
-Then, you'll stop past the War Remnants Museum, GPO and Notre Dame Cathedral, finishing up at one of Vietnam's most pulsing markets, Ben Thanh.
-This is the perfect place to pick up any last-minute snacks, cooking utensils, ingredients, or presents for friends and family.
-Tonight, take part in a cooking class where you'll learn some contemporary twists on traditional Vietnamese dishes with a passionate chef.
-Sit down and enjoy the delicious feast you've prepared over dinner.
+• 9 - Ho Chi Minh City Arrive in Ho Chi Minh City this morning, then join a walking tour to get a feel for the city's frenetic, fascinating blend of old and new, East and West.
+You'll notice a strong French influence here, which means excellent coffee and baguettes!
+Stop past the General Post Office and Notre Dame, then visit the War Remnants Museum to learn about the city's sobering past.
+For lunch, you'll take part in a cooking class where you'll learn some contemporary twists on traditional Vietnamese dishes with a passionate chef.
+Sit down and enjoy the delicious feast you've prepared over lunch and then enjoy a free afternoon to continue your explorations.

-• 10 - Mekong Delta After breakfast this morning, kiss Ho Chi Minh City goodbye as we make our way to the Mekong Delta.
+• 10 - Mekong Delta After breakfast this morning, kiss Ho Chi Minh City goodbye and make your way to the Mekong Delta.
 The delta is known as 'Vietnam's rice bowl' for its abundance of rice paddies, fruit and flower orchards.
-Once you arrive, you'll hit the water and cruise up this mighty river, stopping at tropical fruit gardens and local cottage industries to sample honey, coconut candy and fruit, right at the source.
+When you arrive, you'll hit the water and cruise up this mighty river, stopping at tropical fruit gardens and local cottage industries to sample honey, coconut candy and fruit, right at the source.
 Enjoy being paddled slowly along the quieter backwaters in a sampan, one of the most common forms of transport in these parts.
 Continue to your homestay for this evening.
 Meet your hosts and take some time to wander the garden, relax or lend a hand with dinner preparations.
 Enjoy a southern Vietnamese feast on the wide veranda overlooking the garden as the sun goes down.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.

-• Prices quoted valid for sale until 03 December 2023 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.
+• Prices quoted valid for sale until 21 April 2024 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.

 • All prices are per person (unless otherwise stated), subject to availability and may be withdrawn or varied without notice.
 Accommodation (if included) is based on twin share unless otherwise stated.